 I find it somewhat fascinating how my role at camp has evolved over the years.
 I started in 1997 because the Out of Camp Program Director position opened up.
 I was traveling, backpacking, skiing and waitressing, and the position was the perfect fit for me as it was time for me to settle down with a “real job”.
 That role has since been passed on to younger and tougher folk and I find myself in this wonderful position of quality control over the parent and camper service.
 I love speaking with our new families about their concerns and their excitements.
 Now as we quickly move into the summer, I am a new camp parent myself.

 Yikes!
 I am a camp parent!
 How did this happen?
 So, with a different vantage point, I am updating my Homesickness Guide.
-If you currently suffer of depression purchase kratom at kratom crazy which will help you.
 With this being a concern of many, I find it helpful to address it from three different angles: campers, parents, and the support team (your camper’s counselors).
 The school year is coming to a frantic close, and there is some prep work that you can do now to support your camper on their next venture of camp.

 Let them take an active role in selecting their summer experience.
 Involve them in purchasing camp equipment and packing.
 Make sure they have watched the video and follow up with any questions they have.
 It is normal to be nervous.
-If the anxiety is overwhelming you can visit this page, you may need to re-evaluate to determine if camp is the right fit for this summer.
+If the anxiety is overwhelming, you may need to re-evaluate to determine if camp is the right fit for this summer.

 Campers will have the opportunity to hike, ride, climb and backpack on amazing and challenging trails.
 If you have purchased hiking boots, take a long walk together in them to break them in and prevent blisters while on the trail at camp.
 If campers are in an older unit and are interested in mountain biking, take some bike rides at home.

 Goals and Awesome Opportunities